 When paralleling machines in order to combine their outputs, all units must be operated in the CC-STICK mode only at the same output settings.
 Use the selector knob to choose stick mode from the home screen.
-Set each machine to half the desired current.
 Operation in other modes may produce erratic outputs, and large output imbalances between the units.